bruce28/Zolag_Archive/README.md

 You can obtain most of these documents in pretty PDF or word docs from [archive.org](http://archive.org/bookmarks/Alan%20Weller)

-My aim with the site is to make this content available on all internet devices (especially my new Firefox Os phone!) as well as in print.
-This site enables collaboration on texts, several people are able to edit a single article.
+My aim with the site is to make this content available on internet devices as well as in print.
- I wish to have all these articles and books in markdown and then convert them to multitude of formats using Pandoc.

 ### Priorities

-- convert all doc texts to unedited markdown.
-- New print edition of Survey of Paramattha Dhammas.

 Enjoy,